123tervil/Universal-Scheduling-Protocol/The Vision.md

 - Wants/Needs: Convenience, speed, certainty, low effort, trust, good price/value, personalization, and control.
 - Information Needs: Availability, price, safety/trust, and whether the process has friction.
-- Behavior Shift: Consumers want to offload trust to AI, relying on agents to choose what is best for them.
+- Behavior Shift: Consumers could potentially offload trust to AI, relying on agents to choose what is best for them.

 ### Merchants (Appointment-Based)